 Customers on Amazon gave these weights 4.5 out of 5.0 stars.
 People loved the feel of the grip on the handlebar and the fact that the ends are capped with rubber.
 Customers also enjoyed that these weights go up to 75-pounds, which is a little higher than the Bowflex weights.
 However, quite a few customers noticed that the actual weights indicated on the plates are not accurate.
 Where one plate says "10 lbs," it's actually 8 pounds.

-- WHAT'S INCLUDED 40 pound set includes two handles, four 2.5 pound plates, four 5 pound plates, 4 collars, and a plastic storage/carrying case
+- WHAT'S INCLUDED 40 pound set includes 2 handles, 4 2.5 pound plates, 4 5 pound plates, 4 collars, and a plastic storage/carrying case

 - VERSATILE Dumbbells offer the ability to target specific muscle groups or get a full body workout

 - FUNCTIONAL Perfect for isolations, full body, functional, and HIIT workouts